 For the moment, this industry is in its infancy.
 However, positive outcomes could mean a new way to reduce carbon footprints and harmful environmental emissions.

 Government laws, actions and reforms

 According to Ley General De Salud of the General Secretariat/Secretariat of Parliamentary Services of the United States of Mexico, there are different ways to consider cannabis product.
 Three articles outline the country’s non-psychoactive cannabis plant derivative laws (Article 235 Bis/ Article 245/ Article 290).
-They discuss the medical use of pharmacological derivatives of sativa, indica and American cannabis or marijuana, including tetrahydrocannabinol, its isomers, and stereochemical variants.
 Also, products containing cannabis derivatives in concentrations of 1% or less of THC are legalized.
-These have extensive industrial uses that could be marketed, exported, and imported in compliance with the requirements established in the health regulation.
+These have extensive industrial uses that could be marketed, exported, and imported in compliance with the requirements established in health regulation.

 Changes to cannabis laws in Mexico